DR 21

 A number of different molecules have been detected in the region by their radio emission, including formaldehyde, ammonia, water and carbon monoxide.

 In this region, some of the most massive stars in the Milky Way have been observed.
 DR 21 contains complex patterns of dust and gas, which glow in the infrared due to the presence of organic compounds known as polycyclic aromatic hydrocarbons.
 Jagged patterns within DR 21 result from interactions with interstellar wind, radiation pressure, magnetic fields, and gravity.

 An estimated population of 2,900 stars have been formed in this molecular cloud, similar to the population of the Orion Nebula cluster, which are distributed in groups associated with cloud clumps.
-Feedback from the massive stars may ultimately disrupt the cloud; however, this has not happened yet due to the region's extreme youth.
+Feedback from the massive stars may ultimately disrupt the cloud, however this has not yet happened due to the region's extreme youth.
 Study of these stars by the Spitzer Space Telescope has shown signs of protoplanetary disks.